anodyne/nova/modules/nova/dbforge/README.md

 # Nova 2 Module: DBForge

 The Nova 2 DBForge module provides functionality to manipulate the database programattically without having to write long, drawn out SQL queries.
 Currently, this is only available for MySQL.
 This is a core module that ships with Nova 2 and is enabled by default.
+The DBForge module has been ported from CodeIgniter's DBForge feature found in version 1.7.2.

 ## Version

 1.0

-## Latest Changes

-* created readme file
-* removed the debug message in the constructor
-* added optimize method

 ## History